-- The Nick Verse series of shows by Dan Schneider started using a "Pear Company" parody in Zoey 101, but the use of the trope really exploded with follow up show iCarly and continued to be used in Victorious and Sam & Cat.
+- The Nick Verse series of shows by Dan Schneider started using a "Pear Company" parody in Drake & Josh and Zoey 101, but the use of the trope really exploded with follow up show iCarly and continued to be used in Victorious and Sam & Cat.

-- In iCarly, the stable of products and parodies grew to include the Pear Operating System, Pear Pod music players, Pear Phones, Pear Pad tablets, Pear TV, Pear Tunes music downloads and Pear Chat messaging service.
+- In iCarly, the stable of products and parodies grew to include the Pear Operating System, Pear Pod music players, Pear Phones, Pear Pad tablets (which are actually shaped like pears), Pear TV, Pear Tunes music downloads and Pear Chat messaging service.

-- Recursively, Sam and Cat has a Show Within a Show where someone is using a laptop with a banana logo.
-Sam then explains that they aren't allowed to use real Pear computers, so they replace it with a banana.
+- Recursively, Sam and Cat had a Show Within a Show where someone is using a laptop with a banana logo, which Sam explains is because they can't use Pear.

-- The title iCarly is taken from the whole 'i' prefix fad created by Apple.
+- The title iCarly (as well as the title of each of its episodes) is taken from the whole 'i' prefix fad created by Apple.

 - The update for Team Fortress 2 that introduced a Macintosh version, included an accompanying comic where the Blue team visits an Apple Store ("It looks like some kinda hospital for fruit!")
 The comic carefully avoids fully showing the logo or explicitly naming one of their products.
 They're quite impressed with the chaingun that sets up a blog for you and the iBlewUpTheMoon, though.

 - Death end re;Quest features a massive tech company named Aggle who, among other things, have their smartphones in the hands of millions.
 They turn out to be a front for an ancient cult.